CharkByte/Ill-Fated-Day_Public/README.md

 **Developer:** Charkbyte
 **Game Description:**

-Ill Fated Day is a solo developed low poly retro mobile game that takes place in a dark gothic fantasy world.
+Ill Fated Day is a solo developed retro mobile game that takes place in a dark gothic fantasy world.

-Play as royal knight Gildenstern on a mission to stop Valorforce, an extremely powerful fire mage who has stolen a deadly artifact.
+Play as royal knight Gildenstern on a dangerous mission to stop Valorforce, an extremely powerful fire mage that has stolen a deadly artifact.

 ---